rgbkrk/is-this-your-pipe/README.md

 *Don't assume trust with your build pipeline.*

 However, don't let this limit your ability to keep deploying good products.
 I really hate it when security minded folks go straight to tightening up their sphincter instead of letting goods get delivered.

-I promise more vulgarity in the DefCon talk.